mkykode/mka-monkeytail-starter-theme/readme.txt

 = Does this theme support any plugins? =

-UCHCBronx includes support for Infinite Scroll in Jetpack.
+monkeytail includes support for Infinite Scroll in Jetpack.

 == Changelog ==